SwiftGen/SwiftGen/Documentation/SwiftGenKit Contexts/Json.md

 ## Input

-The JSON parser accepts mutiple files or directories (which it'll recursively search).
-Each file will be loaded into the context, but the parser will also generate metadata about the structure of the file.
+The JSON parser accepts multiple files or directories (which it'll recursively search).
+Each file's content will be loaded into the context, but the parser will also generate metadata about the structure of the file.

+Note: The JSON, YAML and Plist parsers provide a similar context structure, so you can easily switch input formats while keeping the same template.

 ## Output